 Pricing for installing solar fell by 70 percent between 2010 and 2016, yet many Americans still feel they can’t afford it.
-Going solar does, to be fair, require a fairly large upfront investment, especially when compared with just getting your electricity from the grid.
+Going solar does, to be fair, require a fairly large upfront investment.
+Yet it seems like you can finance or lease the system.
+That’s so cool especially when compared with just getting your electricity from the grid.

 In the long run, though, the investment will pay for itself and maybe even start earning you extra income.
 Plus, there are lots of ways to make the cost of installing solar panels more affordable.
 Read on to find out how.